norswap/autumn/doc/A2-first-grammar.md

 defines a lot of methods that help construct new rules (hence, parsers).
-So for instance, in rule `integer`, you have `digit.at_least(1)`. [`digit`] is a rule pre-defined in `DSL` (as is [`hex_digit`]), and `at_least` is a method in `rule` that returns a new rule (here, a rule that matches as many repetition of `digit` as possible with a minimum of one).
+So for instance, in rule `integer`, you have `digit.at_least(1)`. [`digit`] is a rule pre-defined in `DSL` (as is [`hex_digit`]), and `at_least` is a method in `rule` that returns a new rule (here, a rule that matches as many repetitions of `digit` as possible, with a minimum of one).

 This is a pretty common way to build up objects in object-oriented programming — it's known as [the builder pattern].